/> Healing Your Spirit, Healing You @Spiritual Prozac!: What is the power of our testimony? UA-45840438-1

 To know that every inch of one's self is alive—

-To feel not only all present consciousness, but all past consciousness, and I might say all future consciousness crowded upon you.
+To feel not only all present consciousness, but all past consciousness, and I might say, all future consciousness crowded upon you.

 The greatest wonder of all is that everything in material life remains the same, but transfigured.